Constance Lake First Nation: History

 The Constance Lake First Nation members are of:

 Mammamattawa (English River), where the Kenogami River joins with the Kabinakagami and Nagagami Rivers, was the site of Hudson's Bay Company's and rival Revillon Frères' fur trading posts.
 This area became the Mammamattawa (English River) Reserve which was renamed the Constance Lake First Nation (CLFN).

 Constance Lake First Nation were known as the English River Band of Oji-Cree.
 Prior to Treaty 9, according to a 1901 Canadian census, there were 85 people inhabiting the English River area, 60 mi inland from the mouth of the Kenogami or English River.
-On 27 July 1905 English River Band of Oji-Cree were attached to Treaty 9 as a subdivision of the Fort Albany First Nation on James Bay, and therefore Treaty beneficiaries.
-The English River band were given their own 12 sqmi reserve, "[o]n the Kenogami or English River in the Province of Ontario, beginning at a point 3 mi below Hudson Bay Post on the North side of the River known as English River then north a portage of 3 mi and of sufficient depth to provide 1 sqmi for each family of five upon the ascertained population of the band" by Treaty 9 in 1905.
+On 27 July 1905, English River Band of Oji-Cree were attached to Treaty 9 as a subdivision of the Fort Albany First Nation on James Bay, and therefore Treaty beneficiaries.
+The English River band were given their own 12 sqmi reserve (English River 66), "[o]n the Kenogami or English River in the Province of Ontario, beginning at a point 3 mi below Hudson Bay Post on the North side of the River known as English River then north a portage of 3 mi and of sufficient depth to provide 1 sqmi for each family of five upon the ascertained population of the band" by Treaty 9 in 1905.

 By 1912, Hearst was established with the construction of the National Transcontinental Railway in 1913.
-Between 1908 and 1912 Hearst became a meeting place for First Nations Peoples engaged in the fur trade.
+Between 1908 and 1912, Hearst became a meeting place for First Nations Peoples engaged in the fur trade.
 Calstock National Transcontinental Railway's east–west secondary mainline connected Calstock (near Hearst) with Cochrane.